ayazali/Reportit/README.md

 ========

 Crime Notification System made in CivHackKHI (#CivHackKHI).
-Code Includes
+The Repo Includes
--A web app built on top of codeignitor using Phil Sturgeon's REST Library.
+* A web app built on top of codeignitor using Phil Sturgeon's REST Library.
--An android application which serves as a server for furnishing sms based request to the system.
+* An android application which serves as a server for furnishing sms based request to the system.

 REQUIREMENTS
 ------------